 ➡️ You are absolutely the best person to sell your brand.
 Buyers will always want to get to know the founder/creator of the business.
 At some point you need to get comfortable with stepping into this ‘sales’ role, otherwise you’ll never move forward.

 ➡️ Buyers move on.
 You get to know a buyer, take time to build up a rapport, get them behind your brand.
 And then they leave.
 And you have start all over again with the new buyer.

 ➡️ Sometimes things don’t always go to plan.
 Try to be prepared - have spare samples, send important deliveries with tracking, make your samples stand out.
 Often, its not what happens but how you deal with it (and how quickly and professionally you respond to any issues) that matters.

 Luckily, my Harrods journey didn’t end there.

 Would you like to hear what happened next?
-Join me at the same time next week for the next instalment.
+Click here for the next instalment.